Voxoff/test-exercise-gbj/README.md

 ### Clarification
 I would ask for clarification on the '3 month bundle' deliveries.
 The task says "3 month bundle" have 3 deliveries but that I should only create the delivery 'on that date', singular.
 So I've only created the first delivery.

+Since I was only exposing delivery information, I only built out endpoints which read information.

 ### Decisions
 I have never implemented an API call that only needs to be called once every few years like the bank holidays endpoint.
 I opted for saving the json locally and raising an ArgumentError if the bank holidays are out of date.
 I considerd automating this process but, considering the very infrequent calls, it was better to leave this manual.